princebansal7/Web-Development-Concepts/react-js/README.md

   - to install use:  `npm create vite@latest`
   - when we use: `npm run build` it takes all our react code and creates a `dist` folder which have html and js file (which essentially browser understand)
   - we just need `dist` folder to host our app.

+- **React Hooks with examples and Important points**
+  - Some key points
+    - React `Component returns` only one element (top level xml) => can't return multiple siblings! **why?**
+    - **Reconciliation:** because of reconciliation. **What is Reconciliation?** It is the process of figuring out when & what DOM updates needs to happen as the application grows i.e, The process of updating the UI when the state or props of a component change is called **"reconciliation"** (Virtual DOM, Diffing Algorithm, Update Mechanism are some key concepts of reconciliation)
+    -

 ## Examples:
   - Counter app with react | [Link](https://github.com/princebansal7/Web-Development-Concepts/tree/main/react-js/03.react-counter-app)